loftuxab/alfresco-community-loftux/root/projects/installer/bitrock/README.txt

   http://www.alfresco.org/forums/viewtopic.php?t=7
   and in this forum generally:
   http://www.alfresco.org/forums/viewforum.php?f=8

-- WAR file name is called alfresco.war
-  NOTE: If you deployed the war previously then you must clear out the web-client files before deploying the new WAR file, having first copied any configurations made:

-  Delete <tomcat-home>/webapps/alfresco.war
-  Delete <tomcat-home>/webapps/alfresco
-  Delete <tomcat-home>/work/alfresco

 - If the following errors are reported on the console:
   ERROR [AbstractImageMagickContentTransformer] JMagickContentTransformer not available: